streetsidesoftware/thistogram/README.md

 # Thistogram

-A simple text based histogram generator.
+A simple text based histogram and chart generator.

 ## Usage